 |9:00 – 10:00 am||Level I – Beginning|

-* Instructor’s permission required to attend Advanced classes (Form and Push Hands, Level IV and Level V).
+* Instructor’s permission required to attend Advanced Form/Meditation & Beginning/Intermediate Push Hands classes (Level IV and Level V).
 Contact Lenzie Williams (or check with your current instructor) for permission.

 Please contact Lenzie Williams for more information.

 All in-studio classes are held in the Western Sky studio (Bay 1 Room 13A) at 2525 8th St. in Berkeley, between Dwight Way and Parker St.; click for map from Google.

 The 8th Street address is a converted warehouse, with many individual studios.
 The entrance to Bay 1 is on 8th Street, closer to Dwight Way than to Parker.
 The studio is at the back of Bay 1, in the left (NE) corner.

 On-street parking is available.
 AC Transit buses serve nearby stops; more information about buses can be found on the AC Transit website.
 There are indoor and outdoor bicycle racks, but strong locks are recommended (the building has had occasional/rare bicycle security issues in the past); please contact Lenzie Williams if you’d like more information if you plan to ride a bike to the studio.